Contact Roger: email@example.com || Twitter: @jrogerdavis || Roger on facebook

 What do you hope to accomplish with this new season of ministry?

 The last week I keep saying I simply want to say “yes” to as many churches as possible.
 Both Becca and I want to spend our time and energy helping churches in their mission to grow a generation of students that know Christ, know the Word and share it boldly.

 As I mentioned, camp has always been special for me.
-We are excited about this new option for churches.
-We will be able to provide a one-week experience that impacts the other 51-weeks at a great value.
-We want to help lead students to know Christ and to make Him known, that will always be the goal and will be the driving mission behind GENERATE.
+We were excited about this new option for churches.
+It has been fun to interact with churches and hear the stories of life-change in their students.
+I am a believer that a one-week experience that impacts the other 51-weeks has a great value.
+We want to help lead students to know Christ and to make Him known, that will always be the goal and is the driving mission behind GENERATE.
 This is accomplished through a strong commitment to the Word on all platforms.
-We are also looking forward to working with many friends and my family and I are planning on being at the camps throughout the summer, so that should be fun for us.
+The last few seasons have been a lot of fun working with many friends and my family.
+We have really enjoyed being out at the camps and plan to continue that for the next few season.

 Do you have a personal mission statement?